-Presently, the House of Representatives has approved the SAFE Banking legislation that would allow financial institutions and insurance companies to serve the marijuana marketplace in states where it is lawful without punishment.
-It is now in the Senate awaiting its vote.
-Additionally, the recent Farm Bill differentiates between hemp and other cannabis plants, making industrial hemp exempt from the Controlled Substances Act and allowing its sale between states.
+Presently, Congress passed the SAFE Banking legislation that would allow financial institutions and insurance companies to serve the marijuana marketplace in states where it is lawful without punishment.
+Additionally, the Farm Bill differentiates between hemp and other cannabis plants, making industrial hemp exempt from the Controlled Substances Act and allowing its sale between states.

 Types of Marijuana Equipment Financing

-Depending on how you purchase the equipment for your marijuana business, different kinds of financing may be available.
+Depending on how you purchase the equipment for your marijuana startup, different kinds of financing may be available.

-At a dealership: Growers may find purchase, lease, and refinancing options on both new and used equipment through dealers that sell farm equipment.
+At a dealership: Growers may find purchase, lease, and refinancing options on both new and used equipment through dealers that sell the equipment.
 Terms generally last 2-10 years.
 Businesses will find easy applications for financing and leasing at dealerships as well as quick decisions based largely on your credit score.
-If you’re not sure about your credit standing, you can find free business credit scores online.
+If you’re not sure about your credit standing, you can see your business credit scores online.